JamesW0803/JamesW0803/README.md

 ### 🚀 What I'm Currently Working On

 I'm currently developing my Final Year Project, **PlanIT**, an adaptive academic planning advisor built with the MERN stack.
 The goal is to help students navigate course prerequisites and create optimal graduation paths using a fail-safe planning module and a GPA forecasting tool.

----

-### 🌱 My Expectations for This Course

-From this course, I expect to learn how to effectively maintain and improve existing software systems to ensure their long-term quality and reliability.
-I also hope to understand different types of software maintenance techniques and gain practical skills in developing and managing software systems.